 in which x is a continuous variable in the range <-1,1> which is updated in discrete time t, and α is the turbulence parameter.
 For certain regimes of α, the behavior of the logistic map converges to one or more limit-cycle attractors, but otherwise it exhibits chaotic behavior.
 In these regimes, logistic maps produce deterministic bounded time series that, indeed, qualitatively resemble the oscillations of neural mass activity (see Figure S1).

 Whereas the logistic map could be considered as an abstract representation of neural mass activity, systems of coupled neural mass oscillators may be represented by coupled logistic maps.
 Because of the universal dynamics of logistic maps, networks of such simple maps may capture generic properties of interacting nonlinear systems (Kaneko, 1992).
 The logistic maps are coupled according to Equation 2.
-Through the effect of the neighbors, the map activity of Figure.
-S1C regains a noisy appearance more in line with Fig. S1B.
-In matrix notation, for a network with |V| nodes, the activity of nodes at time t+1 is calculated via
+Through the effect of the neighbors, the map activity of Figure S1C regains a noisy appearance more in line with Figure S1B.
+In matrix notation, for a network with |V| nodes, the activity of nodes at time t+1 is calculated via Equation 2.

 EQ 2